 When considering CICs as backed by future production, woodlots (trees planted for future harvest) have a clear value proposition as backing for CCs according to Hudon and Lietaer (2006).
 Carbon offsetting for indigenous tree planting could also have the same collateralizing effect for CICs.
 In this light, a tree-harvesting organization could create a token based on the value of the trees over their next harvest, e.g. 1000 trees planted could be used as collateral for their future revenue.
 These tree tokens in circulation prior to harvest could be used to promote more tree planting with community members.
 A farmer receiving the tokens could deposit them into long-term saving or utilise them commercially within the community.
-Aid organizations or investors wishing to support tree planting could hold or increase the reserves of these tokens, or their growth token equivalent, to support more token issuance for more tree planting.
+Aid organizations or investors wishing to support tree planting could hold or increase the amount of funds in the liquidity pool for these tokens.